This page describes concepts related to Google Cloud VPN.

 HA VPN requirements

-Your Cloud VPN configuration must meet the following requirements to achieve a service-level availability of 99.99% (at GA) for HA VPN:
+Your Cloud VPN configuration must meet the following requirements to achieve a service-level availability of 99.99% for HA VPN:

-- When you connect an HA VPN gateway to a non-GCP peer gateway, 99.99% availability (at GA) is guaranteed only on the GCP side of the connection.
+- When you connect an HA VPN gateway to a non-GCP peer gateway, 99.99% availability is guaranteed only on the Google Cloud side of the connection.
 End-to-end availability is subject to proper configuration of the peer VPN gateway.

-- If both sides are GCP gateways and are properly configured, end-to-end 99.99% availability is guaranteed.
+- If both sides are Google Cloud gateways and are properly configured, end-to-end 99.99% availability is guaranteed.

 - In order to achieve high availability when both VPN gateways are located in VPC networks, you must use two HA VPN gateways, and both of them must be located in the same region.
 Even though both gateways must be located in the same region, the routes to their subnets that they share with each other can be located in any region if your Virtual Private Cloud network uses global dynamic routing mode.
 If your VPC network uses regional dynamic routing mode, only routes to subnets in the same region are shared with the peer network, and learned routes are applied only to subnets in the same region as the VPN tunnel.
 For more information about the dynamic routing mode of a VPC network, refer to the VPC networks overview.

-- HA VPN rejects GCP IP addresses when they are configured in an external VPN gateway resource.
+- HA VPN rejects Google Cloud IP addresses when they are configured in an external VPN gateway resource.
 An example of this is using the external IP address of a VM instance as the public IP address for the external VPN gateway resource.
-The only supported HA VPN GCP-to-GCP topology is where HA VPN is used on both sides, as documented in Creating GCP to GCP HA VPN gateways.
+The only supported HA VPN Google Cloud-to-Google Cloud topology is where HA VPN is used on both sides, as documented in Creating Google Cloud to Google Cloud HA VPN gateways.